mixpix405/Home-AssistantConfig/readme.md

 # Home-Assistant Config by [@mixpix405](http://www.twitter.com/mixpix405)
 [Home Assistant](https://home-assistant.io/) configuration files (and some referenced files)

+**This readme is really old...
+I'll update it eventually...

 ![Screenshot of all stuff in Home Assistant](https://imgur.com/QzSgzEZ.gif)

 **Devices I'm using:**